• Skip to main content

 Dunedin

-Although it’s the second-biggest city on South Island, Dunedin is often overshadowed by the south’s more famous adventure- and nature-focused destinations.
+Although it’s the second-biggest city on South Island, Dunedin is often overlooked by travellers.
+Instead, they beeline to more famous adventure-heavy & nature-focused destinations.
 It’s a shame.
-Dubbed the “Edinburgh of the South,” Dunedin is the breadbasket of Scottish culture in New Zealand and one of the most youthful & energetic cities in the country.
+Dubbed the “Edinburgh of the South,” Dunedin is the breadbasket of Scottish culture in New Zealand.
+It’s one of the most youthful & energetic cities in the country.

 Dunedin

 From its handsome Victorian and Edwardian buildings to its quirky bar & restaurant scene, there’s plenty to do in Dunedin itself.
 For many travellers though, the true reason for a stay in Dunedin is its natural attractions.
-The city is an excellent base for exploring the beautiful Otago Peninsula and all its natural goodness including its penguin colonies and rugged seascapes.
+The city is an excellent base for exploring the beautiful Otago Peninsula and all its natural goodness.
+Nearby, you’ll get to experience New Zealand’s penguin colonies and rugged southern seascapes.

 Queenstown

 In case you weren’t aware: New Zealand’s got an adventurous side.
-And nowhere is that spirit stronger than in the thill-seeker’s paradise of Queenstown.
-Visiting this relatively small South Island staple is a right-of-passage for travellers looking to surge their adrenaline.
+(And understatement of the year goes to…) Nowhere is that spirit stronger than in the thill-seeker’s paradise of Queenstown.
+Looking for a surge of adrenaline?
+Visiting this small South Island staple is a right-of-passage.
 Surrendering to its call will put all of the world’s most heart-pumping activities on your agenda from bungy-jumping to zip-lining to zorbing (if you gotta ask…)

 Queenstown, New Zealand

-While many of its new fans visit Queenstown to send their hearts racing, more subdued travellers will have their day as well.
+While many visit Queenstown to send their hearts racing, more subdued travellers will have their day as well.
 For its small stature (in population, not popularity), Queenstown is surprisingly hip.
-The city’s home to a superb food & drink scene, including over 200 vineyards within less than 40 minutes from the city centre.
+The city’s home to a superb food & drink scene.
+You’ll also find over 200 vineyards within less than 40 minutes from the city centre.

-And lest we forget the hiking: Queenstown’s also one of the best places in New Zealand to do just that.
-Ringed around Queenstown (and Lake Wakatipu upon which the city sits) are a multitude of tramping trails ranging from short & easy to long & advanced.
+And lest we forget the hiking: Queenstown’s also one of the best places in New Zealand to do that.
+Ringed around Queenstown, and Lake Wakatipu upon which the city sits, are a multitude of tramping trails.
+They range from short & easy to long & advanced.

 Ready to plan your trip to Queenstown?
 Here are a few travel resources…